xaviermiles/web_sentiment_analysis/README.md

 An example of an individual filepath is https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2021-10/segments/1614178347293.1/warc/CC-MAIN-20210224165708-20210224195708-00000.warc.gz OR s3://commoncrawl/crawl-data/CC-MAIN-2021-10/segments/1614178347293.1/warc/CC-MAIN-20210224165708-20210224195708-00000.warc.gz.
 This is the first file in the _CC-MAIN-2021-10_ batch and contains 44,408 scraped webpages, of which 98 have URLs with '.nz' as their top-level domain.

+### CC-NEWS Directory Structure
+**NOTE THAT the CC-NEWS dataset has a different directory structure, release schedule and collation frequency to CC-MAIN.**

+Information about this dataset can be found at https://commoncrawl.org/2016/10/news-dataset-available/.

+The '.warc.gz' files are released every hour or two, which usually results in 1 GB files.
+The individual files are available at https://commoncrawl.s3.amazonaws.com/crawl-data/CC-NEWS/YYYY/MM/ or s3://commoncrawl/crawl-data/CC-NEWS/YYYY/MM/ (with YYYY = year, MM = month).

+An example of an individual filepath is https://commoncrawl.s3.amazonaws.com/crawl-data/CC-NEWS/2021/01/CC-NEWS-20210101014736-01421.warc.gz or s3://commoncrawl/crawl-data/CC-NEWS/2021/01/CC-NEWS-20210101014736-01421.warc.gz.
+This is the first file for January 2021 and contains 34,277 scraped webpages, of which 58 have URLs with '.nz' as their top-level domain.

 ## Hedonometer
 The main implementation is at http://hedonometer.org/, which provides a daily index of the positivity of people’s tweets (Twitter).
 This is informed by the Twitter Decahose API, which provides a 10% random sample of all posts on Twitter (approx. 50 million tweets per day in 100GB of raw JSON).
 The daily score reflects which words are being use most (about 200 million unique per day) and their associated positivity, and is constructed using a bag-of-words model.
 More formally, the weighted average level of happiness for a given text T is calculated as